Effect of the 2004 Indian Ocean earthquake on Thailand: Tsunami

-Most of Khao Lak’s coastal landscape was destroyed by the tsunami.
-Some replanting programmes have been initiated and a great deal has been accomplished in the rejuvenation of surrounding foliage.
+The majority of Khao Lak's coastal landscape was destroyed by the tsunami, and in response, some replanting programs have been initiated and a great deal has been accomplished in the rejuvenation of surrounding foliage.
 Studies suggesting that coastal vegetation may have helped buffer the effects of the waves have ensured that replanting and maintenance of the coastal vegetation have become a priority in the reconstruction of the landscape.
-Khao Lak experienced the highest run-up of any tsunami wave height of any location outside Sumatra.
+Khao Lak experienced the highest run-up of any tsunami wave height of any location aside from Sumatra.
 Due to the topography of the seabed, coastline and reefs offshore, the tsunami waves piled on top of themselves and in doing so, create the infamous 'disappearing sea effect' which enticed many tourists to their deaths.
 This effect is also known as the tsunami drawback.

-The 2012 film The Impossible is based on the true story of the family of María Belón, who survived the 2004 tsunami, and was also filmed in Khao Lak.
+The 2012 film The Impossible is based on the true story of the family of María Belón, who survived the 2004 tsunami, and was also based in Khao Lak.
+In The Impossible, the Belón family suffered an array of obstacles throughout the tsunami, and the film accurately portrays the disaster events, as they occurred in real time.

+The 2004 Indian Ocean Tsunami most notably caused a humanitarian toll, economic toll, and caused environmental and medical threats such as water pollution, flooding and diseases throughout all 18 countries it impacted.
+The impacts of this tsunami lasted for many years to come, and Thai residents and tourists visiting Thailand dealt with these severe consequences.